For more interesting stories, please check out our latest book, “FilipiKnow: Amazing Facts & Figures Every Pinoy Must Know.”

-Halsema Highway and Its American Roots
+Halsema Highway and Its American Roots.

 Halsema Highway was named after Eusebius Julius Halsema, a prolific American engineer.
 He was notable for building Baguio’s most important public structures.
 Eusebius also served as Baguio’s mayor from 1920 to 1937.
 It was during his term when the construction of the notorious road started.

 However, the American government at that time refused to fund Halsema’s project.
-This forced him to seek help of the local folk.
+This forced him to seek help from the local folk.
 After a painstaking effort to bring the project into reality, Halsema Highway officially opened to the public in 1930.

-Beautiful But Deadly
+Beautiful But Deadly.

-For the last few years, Halsema Highway has been known as a landslide-prone area.
+In recent years, Halsema Highway has been known as a landslide-prone area.
 The unpaved roads and the lack of guard rails only add up to its deadly reputation.
 To make things worse, Halsema road is heavily covered with fogs during rainy season, making it impassable to any vehicle.